 Best Way to Make Guinness Cupcakes: Reduce the Beer

-Have you tried my Guinness brownies before?
-Because I took what I learned from that recipe and applied it here.
-To impart enough flavor into the Guinness cupcakes AND frosting, we’d have to use a crazy amount of beer which would ruin the batter.
+Have you tried my Guinness brownies or Guinness chocolate cake before?
+Because I took what I learned from those recipes and applied it here.
+To impart enough flavor into the Guinness cupcakes AND frosting, we’d have to use a crazy amount of beer, which would ruin the batter.
 So let’s reduce the beer down on the stovetop first.
 The heat evaporates the liquid, but leaves the flavor.
 We also do this with champagne in my mimosa cupcakes and champagne frosting.
 And with strawberries in my strawberry cake, too.

 - This step is really easy.
-Pour an entire 12 oz bottle of Guinness into a saucepan.
+Pour an entire 12-ounce (355ml) bottle of Guinness into a saucepan.
 (Nothing to waste!)
 Leave it alone to simmer for about 20 minutes until it’s reduced to just 2/3 cup.
 This is less than half the liquid we started with, but triple the flavor.

-We’ll use 1/2 cup of reduced Guinness in the cupcake batter and the remaining 2 and 1/2 Tablespoons in the mocha Guinness frosting.
+We’ll use 1/2 cup (120ml) of reduced Guinness in the cupcake batter and the remaining 2 Tablespoons in the mocha Guinness frosting.

 Other Ingredients in Guinness Chocolate Cupcakes

-These Guinness chocolate cupcakes required a lot of recipe testing, but I’m so happy with the results and know you’ll be too!
-Let’s quickly review the other ingredients and why each are very crucial to your results.
+These Guinness chocolate cupcakes required a lot of recipe testing, but I’m so happy with the results and know you will be too!
+Let’s quickly review the other ingredients and why each is crucial to your results.

 - All-Purpose Flour: Flour is the base of this recipe.
 Use all-purpose, not cake flour.
 When paired with cocoa powder, cake flour is too light.

 - Unsweetened Cocoa Powder: Make sure you use natural cocoa powder.